-In fact, this chemical doesn’t offer anything to marijuana to aid its growth or development.
+In fact, this chemical doesn’t offer anything to cannabis to aid its growth or development.
 It acts as an internal immune system against viruses and parasites.
-THC-A is still ingestible to the body, and gives benefits to the user, but ingesting marijuana raw bypasses the high effect that stoners enjoy.
+THC-A is still ingestible to the body, and gives benefits to the user, but ingesting cananbis raw bypasses the high effect that stoners enjoy.

 This well-known cannabinoid binds to receptors within the brain and body in one of the most perfect alchemical reactions we know of.
 This process begins a series of other processes in the body that have a powerful healing effect for the user.